 Heat shrink tubing is a must for organizing and protecting all your cables and wires, but another essential to not forget is identification.
 If you can't tell by looking which wire or cable is what, then it won't matter.
-This is why a heat shrink label printer is so important.
+This is why a heat shrink label machine is so important.

 Available in a wide variety of styles, from desktop to fully portable, they can custom print whatever information you need directly onto heat shrink labels and heat shrink wire labels.
 Most printers have a choice of fonts, special characters, sequential labeling capabilities, and bar coding, so no matter what your needs are, there's a heat shrink label maker for you.